Hamstring tendinopathy – A pain in the butt

 How can I get back to running without hamstring tendinopathy pain?

-This is the single most important question we (VC physio’s) get asked.
+This is the single most important question we (Vital Core physio’s) get asked.

 It really depends how long you’ve had the hamstring tendinopathy for, and what sort of load (exercise, and daily activities) you are putting it under, as well as other factors such as your general health and physical capabilities.